abmckeon/Project3/README.md

 install.packages("shiny", "tidyverse", "shinythemes", "shinyWidgets", "ggthemes")

-Copy and paste the code below into R-Studio to run the app!:
+Copy and paste the code below into R-Studio to run the app!

 shiny::runGitHub()